Ashton Kutcher May Testify At Ex-Girlfriend’s Murder Trial

-According to Radar Online, Ashton Kutcher was identified as a potential witness for the murder trial of Michael Gargiulo, known as the Hollywood Ripper, and the alleged killer of then-girlfriend Ashley Ellerin.
+According to Radar Online, Ashton Kutcher was identified as a potential witness for the murder trial of Michael Gargiulo, known as the Hollywood Ripper, and the alleged killer of his then-girlfriend Ashley Ellerin.

 Radar Online reports that in court documents filed yesterday, out of 426 people Kutcher was named as potential witness number 12.
 Also on the list are Ellerin’s family members, LAPD detectives, and Santa Monica police officers.

 The trial is scheduled to begin May 2, more than 18 years after Ellerin was stabbed to death in her home on February 2001.
 Her body was riddled with almost 50 stab wounds, primarily to the head, neck, and torso.
-She was only 22 years old.
+She was only 22-years-old.

-That night at 10 P.M., Kutcher arrived at her house to pick her up for a Grammys party.
-When the part-time stripper and fashion student didn’t answer the door, he peered through a window, and noticed dark stains on the carpet, but assumed it was just red wine.
+That night at 10 p.m., Kutcher arrived at her house to pick her up for a Grammys party.
+When the part-time stripper and fashion student didn’t answer the door, he peered through a window and noticed dark stains on the carpet, but assumed it was just red wine.
 He left to attend the event alone, unaware of the horror that occurred inside.

 In 2009, a close friend of the actor told The Examiner that night stayed with Kutcher for years